March 27, 2024 | Digital Strategy |

 Website Strategy #4 – Live Chat

-Live chat is actually becoming the leading digital content method for businesses, with 42% of customers preferring it over any other channel.
+Live chat is actually becoming a leading AI tool for businesses, with 42% of customers preferring it over any other channel.
 In our digital landscape, customers want to speak in real time with a real person, but want to do it online.
 Live chats actually go deeper than chatbots, as these are usually responses from live representatives of the company that can dive deeper into customer questions with more in depth answers.

 This goes along with the growth of customers using social media to contact businesses when they have an issue.
 A study by FurstPerson discovered that nearly 77% of customers will not make a purchase on a website if there isn’t a live chat option.

-In our last blog [Trends in Tech Marketing], we noted some consistent trends related to content for the remaining months of 2018 and to consider for 2019.
-One of these trends was personalization, the ability to address customers by name and to know their interests when they come to the website.
+Another trend to consider is personalization, the ability to address customers by name and to know their interests when they come to the website.
 An example of this is Amazon; when customers are signed in, they’re able to see recommended items or their past searches right on the homepage.
+More on this below.

 Website Strategy #5 – Personalization